Lear2

 Airborne Data Collection

-We operate FAA-certified Learjet-36 platforms for custom airborne data collection.
+Intermap operates multiple FAA-certified Learjet-36 platforms for custom airborne IFSAR data collection.
 Our aircraft operate as C4-ISR platforms and fly at high speed and high altitude.
 We have wide-area collection capabilities and use IFSAR remote sensing techniques to provide 3D positioning and imaging using high-accuracy imaging radar.
-We have decades of experience deploying this multi-sensor technology in over 40 countries worldwide.
+We have decades of experience deploying this multi-sensor technology in over 60 countries worldwide.

-This multi-sensor approach provides key tactical advantages for deployment, unrestricted by daylight, weather, cloud cover or foliage.
-We augment our proprietary multi-sensor IFSAR data and LiDAR with satellite imagery for unprecedented situational awareness.
-Custom collection options are also available to suit your needs.
+Intermap’s multi-band approach provides key tactical advantages for deployment, unrestricted by daylight, weather, cloud cover or foliage.
+We augment our proprietary multi-sensor IFSAR data as well as third-party LiDAR data with satellite imagery for unprecedented situational awareness.
+Custom collection options are also available to suit your mission requirements.

 Check out this feature article about our airborne IFSAR collection in LIDAR Magazine here